Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Cryptographic motivation: Regev's quantum algorithm

-\begin{remark} As an alternative to computing a basis of the Mordell-Weil group, one can compute the analytic rank.
-The method is interesting because the curves $C_a$ are CM and in the genus 1 analogue, twists of high rank of the CM curve $y^2=x^3-x$ have been found by computing the analytic rank (see e.g.~\cite{Elkies2002}).
+\begin{remark} As an alternative to computing a basis of the Mordell--Weil group, one can compute the analytic rank.
+The method is interesting because the curves $C_a$ are CM and in the genus $1$ analogue, twists of high rank of the CM curve $y^2=x^3-x$ have been found by computing the analytic rank (see e.g.~\cite{Elkies2002}).

 To extend their idea to genus 2, note that Stoll~\cite{Stoll2002} identified the Hecke character $\eta_a$ such that $L(J_a)=L(\eta_a)$ (see also~\cite{Stoll2003}).
-The computation of the Hecke grossen characters is implemented in PARI/GP using the algorithms in~\cite{Molin2022}.
-We are indebted to Aurel Page for the program that we used to compute the L-function of $J_a$.
-However, with the current implementation, the computation of the L-function of $J_a$ using the Hecke character is more than $20$ times slower than the general method to compute L-functions of genus 2 curves, which is implemented in PARI/GP.
-It is approximately $70$ times slower than the optimized implementation of Bill Allomber. \end{remark}
+The computation of the Hecke grossen characters has an implementation in PARI/GP since version 2.15 using the algorithms in~\cite{Molin2022}.
+We are indebted to Aurel Page for the program that we used to compute the L-function of $J_a$ (see~\cite{OnlineComplement}).
+However, with the current implementation, the computation of the L-function of $J_a$ using the Hecke character is more than $20$ times slower than the general method to compute L-functions of genus 2 curves, which is implemented in PARI/GP since version 2.10.
+It is approximately $70$ times slower than the optimized implementation of Bill Allombert.
+Note however that, contrary to the elliptic curves analogue, in the case of genus 2 curves the Hecke grossen characters have relatively new implementations and the numerical results in this work were obtained without this alternative. \end{remark}